microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrolment/DeviceManagement.Enrolment/docs/v1.0-beta/New-MgDeviceManagementWindowAutopilotDeploymentProfileAssignedDevice.md

   - `[Model <String>]`: Model name of the Windows autopilot device.
   - `[ProductKey <String>]`: Product Key of the Windows autopilot device.
   - `[PurchaseOrderIdentifier <String>]`: Purchase Order Identifier of the Windows autopilot device.
+  - `[RemediationState <WindowsAutopilotDeviceRemediationState?>]`: Device remediation status, indicating whether or not hardware has been changed for an Autopilot-registered device.
+  - `[RemediationStateLastModifiedDateTime <DateTime?>]`: RemediationState set time of Autopilot device.
   - `[ResourceName <String>]`: Resource Name.
   - `[SerialNumber <String>]`: Serial number of the Windows autopilot device.
   - `[SkuNumber <String>]`: SKU Number